N.B. CPD certificates will be emailed to attendees following the event

 Sally will describe the impact debilitating back pain and sciatica had on the end of her pregnancy and the first year of Motherhood and her journey through the conventional medical world as she desperately tried to find an answer to her pain.
 Only after realising that even surgery for a prolapsed disc didn’t change anything did she eventually come across this concept and began to believe maybe there was an answer.
 Sally will then talk about how she managed to make a full recovery and eventually overcame her fears of having another baby.

-In many patients, sources of stress that are responsible for their persistent pain or illness are easy to find.
-But some patients, even when they suspect their symptoms are stress-related, are unable to recognize those underlying problems.
+A discussion led by Dave Clarke MD about the process initiated by Adverse Childhood Experiences (ACE) that can ultimately lead to physical symptoms.
+A variety of successful treatment measures also will be reviewed.
 Click here to read Dr Clarke’s bio and find out how he will help conference attendees begin to understand how to help their clients begin to identify the cause of their chronic pain.

-14.30 Christos Christophy – John Sarno’s Protocols: Throught the Lens of My Research Findings
+14.40 Christos Christophy DPsych – Dr John Sarno’s Protocols: Through the Lens of My Research Findings

 Christos has recently completed a doctoral research project into chronic pain at The New School of Psychotherapy and Counselling, in London.
 Using an in-depth qualitative methodology, the research had two main aims; to increase understanding of chronic pain and to apply this understanding clinically to recovery.
-In this talk Christos will talk about John Sarno’s treatment protocols through the lens of his research findings.
+In this talk Dr Christophy will talk about Dr John Sarno’s treatment protocols through the lens of his research findings.
+Click here to find out more about Dr Christophy and his talk.

 Extensive research has demonstrated that many factors affect pain.
 All of them are important and must be addressed simultaneously with the patient taking charge of his or own care.
 These factors include sleep, stress, medications, physical conditioning, and life outlook.
 By breaking pain down into its component parts, it is a solvable problem and this talk will present an overview of the process.
 Click here to find out more about Dr Hanscom and his talk.